NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Cavalier.md

 * * *

 You've trained your mount to become a powerful force on the battlefield.
 The mount you gained through the Cavalier Dedication feat becomes a mature animal companion, granting it additional capabilities.

-During an encounter, even if you don't use the Command an Animal action, your animal companion can still use 1 action on your turn to Stride or Strike.
+Your mount has greater independence.
+During an encounter, even if you don't use the Command an Animal action, your mount can still use 1 action that round on your turn to Stride or Strike.
+It can do this at any point during your turn, as long as you aren't currently taking an action.
+If it does, that's all the actions it gets that round—you can't Command it later.

 ## [[Feats/Quick Mount|Quick Mount]] Feat 4